ankit61d/PySer/README.md

 float
 complex
 ```
-What happens if the input for serializer() is in the wrong format?
->> It returns 'InvalidInput' error message

 ### An example that uses pyser to serializer a dict and then deserialize it.
 1. Download the package.
 Navigate to the package directory in terminal & open python interpreter.